Functional Programming vs OOP – What is the Difference? | Updated 2025

 • Inheritance: Creating new classes from existing ones to promote code reuse.

-• Polymorphism: The ability to use a single interface for different data types or methods.
+• Polymorphism: The ability to use a single interface for different data types or methods, such as utilizing PDO in PHP to interact with multiple types of databases through a consistent and unified interface.

 • Abstraction: Hiding complex implementation details and exposing only the necessary features.